 What Legal Documents are Required in Los Angeles County to Adopt a Step Child?

 A typical stepparent adoption will involve nine legal documents, but Randy prepares them all, so you don't need to worry about them.
 When you have your consultation with him he will tell you about all these documents so you know what his services include.
-Randy's flat fee for a standard stepparent adoption is $1,500 (which even includes his office costs like notary, copies, postage, mileage).
+Randy's flat fee for a standard stepparent adoption is $2,500 (which even includes the LA County filing fee of $160 and his office costs like notary, copies, postage, mileage).
 Details about Randy's simple flat fee.

 What Are the rights of the Birth Father?

 Birth fathers' rights are a very complicated legal issue, too much so to discuss in this limited space.
 The short answer, however, is that there are two legal categories of fathers: alleged or presumed.
 There are multiple possible ways to terminate the rights of an absent parent if they can't be found or refuse to consent.
 (Randy has an "Advanced Q & A" page on subjects such as this, but it is likely easier for you to learn the same facts during your initial consultation.)